Aldaviva/AuthenticatorChooser/Readme.md

 - Windows 11 [23H2](https://support.microsoft.com/en-us/topic/october-31-2023-kb5031455-os-builds-22621-2506-and-22631-2506-preview-6513c5ec-c5a2-4aaf-97f5-44c13d29e0d4) or later, or [22H2 Moment 4](https://support.microsoft.com/en-us/topic/september-26-2023-kb5030310-os-build-22621-2361-preview-363ac1ae-6ea8-41b3-b3cc-22a2a5682faf)
 - [.NET Desktop Runtime 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0/runtime) or later, either x64 or arm64
+- When using Windows over Remote Desktop Connection, this program must run on the client, not the server, because FIDO prompts are forwarded and displayed by the client outside of the `mstsc` window

 ## Installation